brodyrmcdonald/sofi-repo/README.txt

 System setup:

     This system is based on a series of pipes that communicate between programs.
-The encoding module will write to a named pipe encoded messages.
+The encoding module will write encoded message to a named pipe.
     The decoding module will subsequently read from a named pipe the encoded messages, decode them, and display them on the terminal.
-Reference the the below diagram:
+The simulator steps in between the encoding and decoding modules, allowing the user to modify bits as they are in transmission.
+This is meant to simulate noise and error in transmission.
+Reference the below diagram:

      encody.py --> input pipe --> simulator.py --> output pipe --> decode.py